-What Can You Drive with a Code 10 (C1) Licence?
-Full Vehicle List
+What Can You Drive with a Code 10 Licence?

-TL;DR: A Code 10 (C1) licence lets you drive trucks, buses, and goods vehicles between 3,500 kg and 16,000 kg GVM.
-You can also drive a normal car — Code C1 includes Code B privileges.
+A Code 10 (C1) licence covers trucks, buses, and goods vehicles between 3,500 kg and 16,000 kg GVM.
+You can also drive a normal car since Code C1 includes Code B privileges.
 You cannot drive a motorcycle (that needs a separate Code A or A1).
-You can only tow a trailer up to 750 kg unless you upgrade to EC1.
+Trailer towing is limited to 750 kg unless you upgrade to EC1.

 One of the most common questions South African drivers ask is: "What exactly can I drive with a Code 10?"
-The short answer is — a lot more than you might think, but there are important limits to understand.
+The short answer is that you can drive a lot more than you might think, but there are important limits to understand.
 This guide covers every vehicle type, the PrDP rules, and the questions Google shows people ask the most.

 Yes, they are the same licence.
 South Africa switched from a numbered system to a letter-based system in 1998:

-- Code 14 became Code C (extra-heavy vehicles)
+- Code 14: became Code EC (heavy articulated vehicles)

 Your licence card shows "C1" under the current system.
 When people say "Code 10," they are referring to Code C1.